-This is where a building or pre-purchase inspection comes in.
+This is where a building and pest inspection or pre-purchase inspection comes in.
 By ensuring a building inspection is done before finalising your purchase, you’ll know if there are existing problems with the property and have a renegotiation tool you can leverage.

 Let’s say you already have the building inspection report on hand.
-How do you go about negotiating the property price after an inspection?
-As a mortgage broker that has successfully helped hundreds of buyers purchase a home, we’ve found the following tips to be crucial in the renegotiation process.
+How do you go about negotiating the property price after that building report?
+As a mortgage broker, Brisbane locals have come to trust and has successfully helped hundreds of buyers purchase a home, we’ve found the following tips to be crucial in the renegotiation process.

 1. Get the problems and numbers straight